Genymobile/scrcpy/doc/video.md

 `--display-orientation` and `--record-orientation`.

 The rotation is applied to a recorded file by writing a display transformation to the MP4 or MKV target file.
-Flipping is not supported, so only the 4 first values are allowed when recording.
+Flipping is not supported, so only the first four values are allowed when recording.